TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.30.md

 ---

-Give to every one that asketh thee; and of him that taketh away thy goods ask them not again.
+Give to everyone who asks you, and don't ask him who takes away your goods to give them back again.